felipemarinho97/easy-translate/README.md

 This command will translate the input file from Chinese `zh-CN` to Brazilian Portuguese `pt-br` using the EasyNMT server running at `http://localhost:24080`.
 The translated subtitles will be saved to the output file.

+## Batch Size

+In the example above, the `--batch_size` is set to 100.
+This means that the script will send 100 lines of the subtitle file to the server for translation in each request.

+Using a larger batch size can speed up the translation process.
+However, some models may return bad or incomplete translations when the batch size is too large.
+You can adjust the batch size using the `--batch_size` option.
+I recommend using a **maximum** batch of size `50` for less capable models like `gpt-4o-mini` and `100` for more capable models ones.

 ## Command Help

 ```